weibeld/japanese-notes/books/grammar-books.md

 | Binding                   | Paperback                                                                  |
 | Links                     | [Amazon](https://a.co/d/bLzP5Py), [Amazon JP](https://amzn.asia/d/7G2L3Vb) |

+- Lists kanji nouns and examples of how they are combined with verbs and adjectives.
-- Lists kanji compound words organised by topic and gives example sentences for these words.
+- Nouns are organised by topic categories.
-- Doesn't seem very useful at first glance.
+- No index, which makes looking up words difficult.

 ## Miscellaneous